khulnasoft-lab/design.khulnasoft.com/contents/components/button.md

 ### Group

 Button groups visually group buttons that have similar or related actions together to emphasize the relationship and aid with arrangement and spacing.

-Button groups can also be used to select one or more out of many options.
-A button can acts as a toggle to indicate whether or not an option is in a selected state.
+When button groups are used to select an option from a series of options, a single button in a button group can act as an indicator of the currently selected state.

 [Pagination](/components/pagination) and [segmented controls](/components/segmented-control) are specific types of button groups.